glouw/rr/README.md

     ret 0;
 }
 ```
-New keys can be inserted into a preexisting map with the `:=` operator.
+New keys can be inserted into a map with the `:=` operator.
 Pre-existing keys can be modified with the `=` operator.
 Should a key
 not exist, the `=` operator is a no-op.